registreerocks/id-contracts-deprecated/README.md

 1. Clone the repository and navigate inside it

+2. Install dependencies

+        $ npm install

-2. Compile the smart contracts
+3. Compile the smart contracts

         $ truffle compile

-3. Deploy the search contract
+4. Deploy the search contract

         $ truffle migrate --network development

-4. Update the search contract address in the docker-compose file
+5. Update the search contract address in the docker-compose file

-5. Start all docker containers
+6. Start all docker containers

         $ docker-compose up
     Wait for about a minute until all is configured correctly.